- Ad Serving

 EXCEPT FOR SECTION 10, TO THE FULLEST EXTENT PERMITTED BY LAW REGARDLESS OF THE THEORY OR TYPE OF CLAIM: (a) DOCEREE, CUSTOMER, AND THEIR RESPECTIVE AFFILIATES WILL NOT BE HELD LIABLE UNDER THESE TERMS OR ARISING OUT OF OR RELATED TO THESE TERMS FOR ANY DAMAGES OTHER THAN DIRECT DAMAGES, EVEN IF THE PARTY IS AWARE OR SHOULD KNOW THAT SUCH OTHER TYPES OF DAMAGES ARE POSSIBLE AND EVEN IF DIRECT DAMAGES DO NOT SATISFY A REMEDY; AND (b) OTHER THAN CUSTOMER’S PAYMENT OBLIGATIONS UNDER THESE TERMS, DOCEREE AND ITS AFFILIATES WILL NOT BE HELD LIABLE FOR DAMAGES UNDER THESE TERMS OR ARISING OUT OF OR RELATED TO PERFORMANCE OF THESE TERMS FOR ANY GIVEN EVENT OR SERIES OF CONNECTED EVENTS IN THE AGGREGATE OF MORE THAN THE AMOUNT PAID TO DOCEREE BY CUSTOMER UNDER THE TERMS IN THE THIRTY DAYS BEFORE THE DATE OF THE ACTIVITY FIRST GIVING RISE TO THE CLAIM.

 Doceree may make non-material changes to these Terms at any time without notice, but Doceree will provide advance notice of any material changes to these Terms.
 The Terms will be posted at the legal section on www.doceree.com.
-Other than changes made under Section 13(G), the changes to the Terms will not apply retroactively and will become effective 7 days after posting.
+Other than changes made under Section 12(G), the changes to the Terms will not apply retroactively and will become effective 7 days after posting.
 However, changes made for legal reasons will be effective immediately upon notice.
-Either party may terminate these Terms at any time with notice to the other party, but (i) campaigns not cancelled under Section 5 and new campaigns may be run and reserved and (ii) continued Program Use is, in each case, subject to Doceree’s terms and conditions then in effect for the Programs.
+Either party may terminate these Terms at any time with notice to the other party, but continued Program Use is, in each case, subject to Doceree’s terms and conditions then in effect for the Programs.
 Doceree may suspend Customer’s ability to participate in the Programs at any time.
 In all cases, the running of any Customer campaigns after termination is in Doceree’s sole discretion.

 A. Arbitration of disputes